pal1000/mesa-dist-win/buildscript/readme.md

 - [CMake 32 or 64 bit](https://cmake.org/download/#latest);

-The installer automatically sets the PATH for you.
-You only need either 32 or 64-bit cmake.
 This script was tuned to use the zipped version as it sets PATH at runtime.
+Extract in `.\cmake`.
 - Mingw-w64 i686 and x86_64;

 Optional.
+Download web-installer from [here](https://sourceforge.net/projects/mingw-w64/).
+You need to run web installer once for each target architecture (i686 means 32-bit, x86_64 means 64-bit).
+Install in `.\mingw-w64\x86` for 32-bit builds and `.\mingw-w64\x64` for 64-bit builds.
 You need both as each one can only build for their matching architecture.
+Leave all other setings as default.
 You only need mingw-w64 if you want to build S3 texture compression library.
 Teoretically mesa could be built the same way but [it doesm't work due to a Scons bug](https://bugs.freedesktop.org/show_bug.cgi?id=94072).
-Download web-installer from [here](https://sourceforge.net/projects/mingw-w64/).
-You need to run web installer once for each target architecture (i686 means 32-bit, x86_64 means 64-bit).
-If build script is located in current directory . then change the installation directory to .\mingw-w64\x86 for 32-bit and .\mingw-w64\x64 for 64-bit.
-Leave everything else as default.
 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);

+Extract in `.\flexbison`.
 - [Python 32 or 64 bit](https://www.python.org/);

 Use Python 2.7.
 Python 3.x is not fully supported by Scons and leads to Python crash at this moment.
+Use the installer and make sure it's dropped in `.\python`.
+Don't add to PATH as this script does it at runtime.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 - [pywin32 for Python 2.7](https://sourceforge.net/projects/pywin32/files/);

 It must match in architecture with Python.